This post contains affiliate links.

 Asking People to Call You in Formal Contexts

 The way we talk varies depending on the situation.
-Our diction, voice tone, body language, and way of putting words together in formal situations are different from casual ones.
+Our diction, voice tone, body language, and way of putting words together in formal situations differ from casual ones.
 So, we also need to consider the context while asking someone to call you.

 If you’ve just met someone, you cannot ask them casually to call you.
 Likewise, if you are in a professional setting and need to ask someone to call you, you should consider the setting formal and speak accordingly.

 Using modal auxiliary verbs like “Would” & “Could” can help you sound formal, polite & less direct.
-In formal settings, you can use them to make polite requests, ask for permission, offer something to someone, etc.
+You can use them in formal settings to make polite requests, ask for permission, offer something to someone, etc.

 We can use certain modal verbs, especially the past forms of the modal verbs can, may, shall and will (could, might, should and would), to be more polite or less direct.